wellflat/imageprocessing-labs/README.md

-# javascript labs
+# Image processing and Machine learning labs

 ## description

-My JavaScript and TypeScript Practice
+Image processing and Machine learning in JavaScript and TypeScript

 ## note

-computer vision, graphics and image processing on the canvas
+computer vision, image processing and machine learning on the web browser or node

 * Fast Fourier Transform (1D-FFT/IFFT, 2D-FFT/IFFT)
 * Stereo Matching